Orbital piercing: pain, healing and advice

 Risks Associated with Orbital Piercings

-How should I care for my piercing?
+What aftercare should I provide for my piercing?

 Conclusion